Greetings, my friends, meeting and surpassing all audience expectations every day.

 He would have been right at home in the Tea Party.

-And it really just wanted you to hear these two bites and to hear Jack Fowler, the published publisher of National Review.
+And it really just wanted you to hear these two bites and to hear Jack Fowler, the publisher of National Review.

-Back then he was, he was.
+Back then he was.

 He was on Tonight Show.

-But by the time this program started in 1988, he was starting to wind down from day-to-day operations of National Review.
+But by the time this program started in 1988, he was starting to wind down day-to-day operations of National Review.

 Still did speeches and so forth.

-I I think, you know, Harry Reed is apologizing.
+I think Harry Reid is apologizing.

-Ted Cruz is not going anyway, uh anywhere.
+Ted Cruz is not going anyway anywhere.

-Uh Obama canceling these trips.
+Obama canceling these trips.

 This is not playing out.